VaniaTominc/GA-Project-04/README.md

 ## Bugs, Challenges, Wins
 + ### Bugs
     - Not a bug, per se, but when someone registers, he is not automatically logged in to the page.
 When I created my component, a user was logged in upon registration, then suddenly my code did not allow it anymore.
 I think it might be due to a minor change in my original code.
 I need to take a closer look into it.
 Nevertheless, I solved this "flaw" so that when the user registers successfully, he is redirected back to the login page and can log in.
     - Before you add the first product to the basket, if you check the basket, it is empty and the page empty with no other content (navbar is missing).
-    - If the user wants to add the same product to the cart more than once, it is not added to the already existing same product, but is doubled.
-Consequently, it causes problems when a user attempts to remove one of the products, and both are removed.
+    - If the user wants to add the same product to the cart more than once, it is not added to the existing product, but is repeated underneath.
+Consequently, it causes problems when a user attempts to remove one of the products and both are removed.
     - The price does not refresh when you remove the product from the cart.
     - In the deployed version, delete / update functionalities for comments stopped working.
 I had to change my code slightly, but it is still buggy.
 + ### Challenges